 Staying Safe around Fire by Lucia Raatma

-I like this book because it shows a variety of kids and families in their homes to illustrated fire safety guidelines.
+I like this book because it shows a variety of kids and families in their homes to illustrate fire safety guidelines.
 This book is great to read in parts and to stop and have discussions around guidelines such as keeping flammable objects away from the stove, testing your smoke alarm, and crawling low in smoke.
 Text boxes, headings, a glossary, and related print and online resources round out this informative book.
 The Hands On: Plan an Escape Route activity would be great for home or classroom.

 Firefighters by Cari Meister